-The Technology For All Wireless project aims to develop fundamental information technology advances that address the unique needs of underserved communities and developing regions.
-Our research objectives include:
+The Technology For All Wireless project advances technology to address the unique needs of underserved communities and developing regions by developing:

-Development of new wireless network architectures and protocols that enable high-performance ultra-low cost wireless access (link)
+New wireless network architectures, systems, and algorithms that enable high-performance ultra-low cost wireless access (link)

-Development of new mobile computing platforms that address the usability needs of developing region (link)
+Mobile computing platforms that address the usability needs of underserved communities (link)